Course overview

 Agile Strategic Decision-Making in Aviation

 Decision making is the cognitive process of selecting a course of action from multiple alternatives.
-The decision-making process produces a choice of action or an opinion that determines the decision maker's behaviour and therefore has a profound influence on task performance.
-You investigate the factors affecting decision making from a business perspective.
-These insights provide practical implications to managers and offer effective decision outcomes.
+The decision-making process produces a choice of action or an opinion that determines the decision maker's behaviour and therefore has a profound influence on task performance and multi-criteria problem-solving strategy in aviation.
+The factors affecting decision making from a business perspective to support an agile and sustainable aviation environment are analysed.
+These insights provide practical impactions to managers and offer effective decision outcomes characterised by goals, safety, operation costs and time constraints.

 Challenges and Opportunities in the Skies